Hyein Yoon / 윤혜인

 toward radio continuum sources (ASKAP-FLASH)

 I have been working in the ASKAP-FLASH (the Australia SKA Pathfinder-First Large Absorption Survey in HI) team.
-The key science goal of the survey is to observe and measure both associated and intervening HI absorption lines at 0.4 < z < 1 toward background radio continuum sources over the 25,000 square degrees of the sky (600 pointings in total).
+The key science goal of the survey is to observe and measure both associated and intervening HI absorption lines at 0.4 < z < 1.0 toward background radio continuum sources over the 25,000 square degrees of the sky (600 pointings in total).
 This will provide a new probe of the HI content to understand galaxy evolution at intermediate redshifts.
 The five-year of Full Survey has started in late 2022.
 Pilot Survey Phase 1 and 2 observations with a full array of 36 ASKAP antennas have been completed, and the data has been released on CASDA.
-More details will be updated.
+More details can be found from the FLASH Pilot Data Release paper:

 in collaboration with the ASKAP-FLASH team - PIs: Elaine Sadler (USyd/CSIRO) and Elizabeth Mahony (CSIRO)